pskfyi/minecraft-outlander-modpack/pack/config.md

 - Disabled emotes.
 They add many entries to the Controls screeen and cause clutter in the in-game talk GUI.
 - Disabled Limestone in favor of Create's variant.
+- Repurposed "Stury Stone" as "Sturdy Cobblestone" crafted from pebbles and used as the early precursor to Stone proper as well as a building material for the vanilla Furnace.

 ## REI